gcassarino/weather-station-nokia5110-resources/README.md

 # weather-station-nokia5110-resources
-images, wiring schematics, fonts and other resources related to the weather station for Nokia 5110 LCD project
+Images, wiring schematics, fonts and other resources related to the weather station for Nokia 5110 LCD project.

-this repository contains the resources related to [esp8266 weather station for Nokia 5110 LCD](https://github.com/gcassarino/esp8266-weather-station-nokia5110) project.
+This repository contains the resources related to [esp8266 weather station for Nokia 5110 LCD](https://github.com/gcassarino/esp8266-weather-station-nokia5110) project.

 ## Acknowledgments/Credits